qifeng418/KnowledgeBase/Java/Servlet.md

 3) Ideal programming language for interacting with database based on the user’s request.
 4) A servlet can handle multiple request simultaneously which makes them a perfect choice for the high performing applications.

-Q 5.
-Why Servlet is better than CGI?
-1) Servlet responses faster than CGI because it uses the multithreading concept to service each request.
-CGI performance is not that good as it creates a new object for each request while servlet allots a new thread for each request.
-2) Learning and implementing servlet is quite easier compared to CGI.
-3) Memory consumption is low in servlet compared to CGI.

 ### Q: When is Servlet loaded?
 1) When servlet container receives the **first request** from client(browser).